deptofdefense/AndroidTacticalAssaultKit-CIV/atak/README.md

 takRepoPassword=**password**

 # recommended
+## example path to the android sdk
+sdk.dir=/opt/android-sdk-linux
+## path to the android ndk 12b
+ndk.dir=/opt/android-ndk-r12b
-sdk.dir=/opt/android-sdk-linux                  # example path to the android sdk ndk.dir=/opt/android-ndk-r12b                   # example path to the android ndk 12b cmake.dir=/opt/android-sdk-linux/cmake/3.18.1   # example path to the correct cmake (required at this time)
+## example path to the correct cmake (required at this time)
+cmake.dir=/opt/android-sdk-linux/cmake/3.18.1

 ```